 A few notes about my collection:

-- Species identifications were completed to the best of my ability at the time I processed the sample and filed the slides in the collection, or when I subsequently conducted collection curation activities during the winters.
+- Species identifications were completed to the best of my ability at the time I processed the sample and filed the slides in the collection, or when I subsequently conducted collection curation activities during the winter.
 Some identifications were inadequately informed and quite probably wrong.
-On the other hand, there are some groups that I do not assign species names to, such as some Nasonovia (Kakimia) or Ericaphis; I do this because I think the species-level taxonomy is inadequate and that therefore a species name on a slide means little.
+On the other hand, there are some groups that I do not assign species names to, such as some Nasonovia (Kakimia), Hyperomyzus (Neonasonovia), Obtusicauda, Ericaphis, etc.; I do this because I think the species-level taxonomy is inadequate and that therefore a species name on a slide means little.
 If you find a long list of specimens in my collection without species names it is usually because of this issue, or because I know with some confidence that I have an un-described species.

 - You may notice that in the host plant column I often have only plant genus listed.
 This is simply because my plant taxonomy skills are strong at the family and genus level, but I lack the time (or staff) and resources to get species identifications on my host plants (remember, this is my hobby).
 Also, I live far away from any herbaria or university plant taxonomists.